datacamp/authoring/docs/courses/design/brainstorming-analogies.md

 ### I can't think of anything

-- Try reading [Statistical Teaching: Bag of Tricks](http://www.stat.columbia.edu/%7Egelman/bag-of-tricks/) for inspiration.
+- Try looking in [Statistical Teaching: Bag of Tricks](http://www.stat.columbia.edu/%7Egelman/bag-of-tricks/) for inspiration.
 - Watch some YouTube [videos of Richard Feynman](https://www.youtube.com/results?search_query=richard+feynman).
 - Pick an object you can see in front of you.
 Can you use that to explain something in your course?
 No?
 Pick another object.